csaea/ap-a-java/key-concepts.md

 # Concepts in Object-Oriented Programming (OOP) for Java

-Definitions edited by M Harrell, sourced from AP CS A and code.org.

 - **Class**

   Implementation (like a blueprint or a template) for creating attributes and behaviors of an object.